-Monkey Bread is an easy way to make something special on a lazy weekend!
+Monkey Bread is an easy way to make something special on a lazy weekend.
 Warm, soft & gooey, monkey bread is something your entire family will love!

 Every Sunday morning I take my girls out for breakfast.
 We usually hit up Joe’s Cafe, the only breakfast place around that has a truly good breakfast (which is why we’re willing to wait in line as we do).

 Kylie, my soon-to-be 10-yr-old, always orders Monkey Bread when she can.
 The kid loves the stuff and I can’t say I blame her.
-While I’m ordering my egg-white veggie omelette (unless I’m at Joe’s where it’s chicken-fried steak & eggs all the way) she’s got warm, soft monkey bread and a hot chocolate on her plate.
+While I’m ordering my egg-white veggie omelet (unless I’m at Joe’s where it’s chicken-fried steak & eggs all the way) she’s got warm, soft monkey bread and a hot chocolate on her plate.

-The week had been filled with lots of other fun, too – two movies, trips to Justice & build-a-bear to spend birthday money, swimming, swimming and more swimming, trips to the farmers markets and over to friends houses.
+The week had been filled with lots of other fun, too – two movies, trips to Justice & build-a-bear to spend birthday money, swimming, swimming, and more swimming, trips to the farmer’s markets and over to friend’s houses.
 You can imagine that after such a packed week we were all ready for some downtime by Sunday morning.